Industrial Weather Stations

 Transmission Methods of Industrial Weather Stations

 The way an industrial weather station sends data is important.
-It shows how information moves from sensors to a data logging or monitoring center.
-The two primary types of transmission methods include wired and wireless transmission:
+It shows how information moves from sensors to a monitoring center.
+There are two main types of transmission methods: wired and wireless.

 Wired Transmission